MrGrinst/FlashKard/README.md

 1. Fix the Create action.
 2. Get the set detail view fully functional.
 3. Implement a study view to flick through the sets and flip each flashcard.
+4. Fix AutoLayout.
-4. Alternate methods of creating a flashcard.
+5. Alternate methods of creating a flashcard.

 ##Future
 We have many visions for the future of the app.
 Here are a few: